Robin-Logo

 Published on

-We explore square footage, conference room size, and general office space standards per person.
+Let's explore square footage, conference room sizes, desk space needs and general office space standards for your teams.

 • What kind of growth is the company expecting?
 In terms of both dollars and headcount?

 • What lease length would then be appropriate?
-And how much employee growth would the lease need to support?
+And how much future growth would the lease need to support?

 • What type of office environment do you want?
 Do you want a completely open environment where no one has a private office?
 Or do some of the employees need a private office?